w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 ## Interpretation metadata standard

-Interpretation metadata contains only the `description` field, but can be extended by Tags (see examples in the next section).
+Interpretation metadata contains only the `description` field but can be extended by Tags (see examples in the next section).

 The structure of interpretation metadata:
 ```json